hannesfrank/remnote-smart-rem/README.md

 **Smartness Definition:**

-- SmartBlocks are stored/edited directly in your knowledge base
+- SmartBlocks are stored/edited directly in your knowledge base.
+If is no-code/low-code which allows even non-programmers to define them.
-- Smart Rem are JavaScript code outside your knowledge base at the moment
+- Smart Rem are plain JavaScript code outside your knowledge base at the moment, but not necessarily forever.
-  - The idea is to share them through RemNote Library at some point
+  - The idea is to share them through RemNote Library at some point.

 **Result placement and form:**